-You are responsible for submitting all payment requests in a timely manner at least quarterly (i.e. 3/31; 6/30; 9/30 and or 12/31) but not more frequently than monthly.
-SBA will not process any payment request you submit more than 90 calendar days after the conclusion of the relevant Budget Period.
-For further guidance regarding project closeout procedures, see Part III (A)(11) above.
+You are responsible for submitting all payment requests in a timely manner at least quarterly (i.e. 3/30; 6/30; 9/30 and or 12/30) but not more frequently than monthly.
+Payments, other than final payments, will not be processed if they are not submitted at least quarterly.
+Payments received outside of the quarterly period will not be processed and will be returned.
+SBA will not process any payment request you submit more than 90 calendar days after the conclusion of the relevant budget period.

+For further guidance regarding project closeout procedures, see Part III (A)(10) above.
 For all Federal funds disbursed under this Award, you must retain copies of receipts, invoices, subcontracts, evidence of matching contributions, and similar items providing documentary support in accordance with Part III (A)(3) above.
 All payments will be made based on your demonstrated, bona fide disbursement requirements, consistent with the approved budget and project goals and milestones.

 Should you wish to request payment in advance, you must certify that you have the required level of matching contributions, justify why an advance is necessary, and detail how the advance funds will be expended over the specified period covered by the request.
 Advances are limited to the minimum amounts needed and must be timed to be in accordance with your actual, immediate disbursement requirements.
-You must deposit and maintain advances of Federal funds in interest-bearing, FDIC-insured accounts.
+You must deposit and maintain advances of Federal funds in interest- bearing, FDICinsured accounts.
 You are encouraged to use banks that are at least 50 percent owned by women or minorities.
 If you do not fully expend an advance payment within 30 calendar days of disbursement, you must promptly refund any remaining amount to SBA.
 For further guidance regarding interest earned on advances of Federal funds, see 2 C.F.R.
 Subpart D §200.305.